 The investigation has comprised desktop and archival research and a survey of the study site and surrounding area to identify the existing townscape character and visual receptors requiring consideration; and to identify heritage assets whose significance may be affected as a result of the study site's development.
 The study site does not contain any heritage assets nor is it located within a conservation area - the assessment therefore is limited to assets found in the surrounding area which may be affected as a result of changes to their settings.
 The townscape, visual and heritage receptors identified largely fall within a 500 metre radius of the study site, an area from which the proposals are likely to be visible, but also include a number of strategic views at a distance.
-The location and specification of the 15 verified views presented were discussed and formally agreed with Epsom & Ewell Borough Council (EEBC) on 8th October 2019, and have been produced by Miller Hare according to a standard methodology (see Appendix III).
+The location of the 15 verified views presented were discussed and formally agreed with Epsom & Ewell

+Borough Council (EEBC) on 8th October 2019, and have been produced by Miller Hare according to a standard methodology (see Appendix III).
+No amendments to this approach have been requested from EEBC with regards to the current application.
+The current assessment considers the same 15 views using the same methodology.